daviddupuis/jeffskinnerbox.github.io/content/articles/a-slow-walk-though-the-garden-of-iot-part-1.md

 More generally, APIs that adopt the characteristics of HATEOAS are called “Hypermedia APIs.”
 HATEOAS is a good vision, and is the [most mature form of REST][50] and [solves some real challenges][42], but it isn't applied often, but there are increasingly [examples HATOAS implementations][45].

-## Security
-Security is big issues that is oftentimes brought up.
-With billions of devices being connect together what can people to do make sure that their information stays secure?
-Then we have the issue of privacy and data sharing.
-This is a hot button topic even today so one can only imagine how the conversation and concerns will escalate when we are talking about many billions of devices being connected.

-## Data Volumes
-Another issue that many companies specifically are going to be faced with is around the massive amounts data that all of these devices are going to produce.
-Companies need to figure out a way to store, track, analyze, and make sense of the vast amounts of data that will be generated.

 # Pushover
 <a href="https://pushover.net/">